parmeus/docs/docs/guide/dev/identity/qualification.md

 # Qualification

-As important assets of digitalSoul, Parmeus supports rich kind of PSBTs.
-Some of them are proof of achievement, some are proof of attendence, and there are parmeus featured proof of personality, abilities, soft skills.
-Benefits from the non transferrable nature of SoulBoundToken, PSBT works perfectly for Qualification validation.
+Parmeus supports a rich assortment of PSBTs as an important component of the Digital Soul.
+PSBTs include proof of achievement, proof of attendance, or Parmeus Soulbound tokens that represent characteristics including personality, abilities, and soft skills.
+Benefiting from the non-transferrable nature of Soulbound tokens, PSBTs work perfectly for qualification validation.

-A DAO may validate qualification of applicants at entrance.
-For example, A photographic DAO may require some achievement in photograhic, and some qualifications such as good-teamworker, eager-to-share as requirements.
-DAO could also use the qualification for organization optimization, and candidates selecting.
+A DAO may validate the qualifications of applicants upon entrance.
+For example, a photography DAO may require some achievement in photography, and qualities such as working well in a team could easily be included as requirements.
+DAOs could also use the qualifications for organization optimization and candidate selection.

+College or university courses could set attendance requirements, with a minimum number of attendance PSBTs collected over a period of time.
+A professional or industry association DAO could require a minimum threshold of industry engagement or professional development activities: tracked by PSBTs that represent engagement at industry events, skills development, or community participation.

 The following example shows how to integrate PSBT validation functions in node